sei-protocol/sei-chain/sei-ibc-go/modules/core/spec/01_concepts.md

 packet acknowledgements and acknowledgements could be removed when a packet has completed its life cycle.

-## Timing out Packets

-A packet may be timed out on the receiving chain if the packet timeout height or timestamp has been surpassed on the receving chain or the channel has closed.
-A timed out packet can only occur if the packet has never been received on the receiving chain.
-ORDERED channels will verify that the packet sequence is greater than the `NextSequenceRecv` on the receiving chain.
-UNORDERED channels will verify that the packet receipt has not been written on the receiving chain.
-A timeout on channel closure will additionally verify that the counterparty channel has been closed.
+on channel closure will additionally verify that the counterparty channel has been closed.
 A successful timeout may execute application logic as appropriate.